 Editor-in-Chief, Dean Hess PhD, RRT, FAARC states:

-We begin the year 2013 with the proceedings of the 50th Respiratory Care Journal Conference.
+2013 began with the proceedings of the 50th Respiratory Care Journal Conference.
 It is fitting that the topic of oxygen was selected for the 50th conference, as there is probably no other subject as fundamental and important for the readers of Respiratory Care.
 We are grateful to John Heffner and Richard Branson for co-chairing this conference.

 A Guide to Portable Oxygen Concentrators